 Register for the courses using SLCC's training registration system, located on the Employee tab in MySLCC.
-After registering there, you will receive further instructions for how to register on the Quality Matters website.
+From the list of courses, look for codes FE21 and FE29.
+After registering, you will receive further instructions for how to register on the Quality Matters website.
 It is at this stage that you choose a course start date that works for your schedule.

 If I have more questions about the OCR Credential, who can I talk to?

 For additional information, please contact Bob Lindsay in eLearning at x3989 or email@example.com.